 This course is an introduction to the human and physical geography of major world regions with emphasis on component countries, regional problems, and distinctive physical and cultural characteristics.
-Prerequisite: Exit or exemption from Learning Support English.
+Prerequisite: Registration permitted with ENGL 0999 and ENGL 1101 or Exit or exemption from Learning Support English.